Featured Harp Music

 Please Note: Beginning September 2023, Reigning Harps is using MP3 files to enable audio playback of Featured Harp Music scores.
 To hear playback of the tune, simply click the MP3 Audio link.
 To see or print out the score, use the PDF link.

-Thanks to Tara and Michelle for the arrangements and the good info!
-And so, on to the music – follow the links below to see, hear, or print out the tunes:
+And so, on to the music – follow the links below to see, hear, or print out the tune:

 Music Archive: click here to see previous Featured Harp Music scores